computer-lab/computerlab.io/source/_posts/lab-README.md

 #### Client Communication
 - Each project will have a single designated point of contact.
 All client communication should ideally go through this person.
-- That person will never 'ghost' the client.
+- That person should respond to the client promptly (ideally within 24 hours), even if the response is simply giving a time that they can render a full response.

 ### Technical Procedures:
 - For each project, we will create and maintain appropriate development, QA, and